Commands (CLI)

 utmctl start --disposable

-Start virtual machine in disposable mdoe, which allows you to run a virtual machine without saving any persistent changes to the drive.
+Start virtual machine in disposable mode, which allows you to run a virtual machine without saving any persistent changes to the drive.

 Read about Disposable mode in UTM docs